 - living thing

-For instance, “Living Thing” is a species of substance but a genus for plants.
+As noted,“living thing” is a species of substance but is also a genus for plants.
 “Plant” is the genus for the species “angiosperm” and angiosperm is then the genus for fruit.
 Fruit is a species of the more general term, angiosperm, and fruit then becomes the genus for apples, oranges and so on.
 We can distinguish and compare apples and oranges because they are both species of the genus fruit.
 The genus fruit designates the similarities between apples and oranges and their differences then constitute various species.
-Apple then becomes a genus for various species of apples–red delicious, granny smith, etc. The characteristics of the general categories (the genera) are carried through all the sub-categories, so each branch of this tree-like structure shares similarities with higher levels of the hierarchy while also embodying specific differences that distinguish the sub-categories.
+Apple becomes a genus for various species of apples–red delicious, granny smith, etc. The characteristics of the general categories (the genera) are carried through all the sub-categories, so each branch of this tree-like structure shares similarities with higher levels of the hierarchy while also embodying specific differences that distinguish the sub-categories.